akdevservices/software-list/README.md

 - [tmux](https://github.com/tmux/tmux) - A terminal multiplexer.
 - [TPM](https://github.com/tmux-plugins/tpm) - Tmux Plugin Manager.
 - [ripgrep](https://github.com/BurntSushi/ripgrep) - A line-oriented search tool that recursively searches the current directory for a regex pattern.
+- [ripgrep-all](https://github.com/phiresky/ripgrep-all) - A line-oriented search tool that allows you to look for a regex in a multitude of file types. rga wraps the awesome ripgrep and enables it to search in pdf, docx, sqlite, jpg, movie subtitles (mkv, mp4), etc.
 - [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder.
 - [bat](https://github.com/sharkdp/bat) - A cat(1) clone with syntax highlighting and Git integration.
+- [delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, and grep output.
 - [xkb-switch](https://github.com/grwlf/xkb-switch) - A C++ program that allows to query and change the XKB layout state.
 - [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
 - [xmenu](https://github.com/phillbush/xmenu) - A x11 menu utility.
+- [xdg-xmenu](https://github.com/OliverLew/xdg-xmenu) - A shell script to generate menu for xmenu.
 - [TLP](https://github.com/linrunner/TLP) - A feature-rich command line utility for Linux, saving laptop battery power.
 - [htop](https://github.com/htop-dev/htop) - A cross-platform interactive process viewer.
 - [topgrade](https://github.com/r-darwish/topgrade) - A tool to upgrade everything.
 - [Ventoy](https://github.com/ventoy/Ventoy) - An open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
 - [WoeUSB-ng](https://github.com/WoeUSB/WoeUSB-ng) - A simple tool that enable you to create your own USB stick Windows installer from an iso image or a real DVD.
 - [fwupd](https://github.com/fwupd/fwupd) - A system daemon to allow session software to update firmware.
+#### Package managers
+- [Pacstall](https://pacstall.dev/) - The AUR for Ubuntu.
 #### VCS
 - [git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 - [git-filter-repo](https://github.com/newren/git-filter-repo) - A versatile tool for rewriting git history.